JeremiahKaren/35percent.github.io/guardian-cities-draft.md

 In any event it is still not enough - the Elephant's diverse community of independent traders make the place what it is and there will be no place for 90% of them if Delancey's plan is allowed to proceed.

+We are a coalition of local people and groups fighting for fairer regeneration at the Elephant and Castle and we are taking our local council to court to try to overturn a planning permission to demolish and redevelope the Elephant shopping centre, awarded to property developer Delancey.
+It is the latest of a long line of developments in Southwark's working class areas that provide little benefit to local people, while displacing them from their homes, jobs and businesses.

 ![](http://35percent.org/img/delanceyshoppingcentrecgi.jpg)